HSBNE-Archive/Policy/Rules/Rules.md

         (Signature)

-    2. The instrument appointing a proxy must—
+    2. The instrument appointing a proxy must -

-        1.  if the appointor is an individual—be signed by the appointor or the appointor's attorney properly authorised in writing; or
+        1.  if the appointor is an individual - be signed by the appointor or the appointor's attorney properly authorised in writing; or
-        2.  if the appointor is a corporation—
+        2.  if the appointor is a corporation -

             1.  be under seal; or
             2.  be signed by a properly authorised officer or attorney of the